henrydate/Melbourne_Ag_Co-op/README.md

 *   Redeeming NUT ERC20 tokens for newly minted ERC721 tokens

 #### Rewarding investors with governance tokens:
-*   A % of profits is withheld for treasury (Operations and Govenance)
+*   A % of profits is withheld for treasury (Operations and Governance)

 ## Technology